Bloomca/blog/_posts/2017-12-15-how-to-push-folder-to-github-pages.md

 ---
 layout: post
 title: How to Push a Folder to Github Pages
-keywords: deploy, github pages, github, deploy to github pages
+keywords: deploy, github pages, github, seva zaikov, bloomca, deploy to github pages
 ---

 Github pages allow you to host your static applications from their CDN.
 This is a nice and very convenient way to serve documentation, example application, or just some parts of your code.
 However, it requires you to have a separate branch `gh-pages`, where you need to put `index.html` to the top level (so, no nested directories).
 Manual approach to this is pretty annoying, and here I would like to share an easy way to upload new versions in one command.
 There are other ways (for example, [using subtree](https://gist.github.com/cobyism/4730490)), of course, I just find this one easier, since I have to add only one command for deployment.